 Another similarity is the wonderfully designed wallet for both Google Pay and Samsung Pay.
 Both mobile payment apps have easy-to-use wallets that give you open access to information like your verified credit and debit cards, boarding cards and loyalty cards.

-Also, Samsung Pay and Google Pay have made it possible for users to easily send money to their families and friends, as long as they have a verified NFC account.
+Also, Samsung Pay and Google Pay have made it possible for users to easily send money to their families and friends, as long as they have a verified account.